openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

 * A Modernising Energy Data Access (MEDA) project.

-* Led by IcebreakerOne, in collaboration with PassivSystems & Open Climate Fix.
+* Led by [Icebreaker One](https://icebreakerone.org/), in collaboration with PassivSystems & Open Climate Fix.

-* MEDA projects finish phase 1 this Friday (2020-07-10)
+* MEDA projects finished phase 1 on 2020-07-10

 * MEDA projects find out if they’ve won phase 2 funding in August.

-* Open Energy is mostly focused on solving the *business* challenges associated with sharing energy data, but will also have a working group looking at data standards.
+* Icebreaker One is mostly focused on solving the *business* challenges associated with sharing energy data, but may also have a working group looking at data standards.

 * This working group will make a start on building a ‘linked web of energy data’ if Open Energy wins MEDA phase 2 funding :)